kartverket/ALB_Best_Practice_Manual/README.md

 Sonar system consisting of multiple sonar beams mapping the seafloor in swaths.
 Commonly operated from a surface vessel.

 **SECCI**
 Secchi depth is a measure of water transparency or clarity.
 It is determined using a circular, usually black-and-white disk, lowered into the water until it is no longer visible.
 The depth at which it disappears is recorded as the Secchi depth.
+The relationship to the k value can be approximated by the following formula: **k = 1.7 / Zₛ** where **Zₛ** is the Secchi Depth (m)

 # References
 List of references, standards, and additional reading materials relevant to ALB practices.